phpinternalsbook/PHP-Internals-Book/Book/php_ecosystem/compiling_php.rst

 file and speed up subsequent ``./configure`` calls.
 Using this option only makes sense once you already have a working build and want to quickly change between different configurations.

-Apart from generic autoconf options there also many settings specific to PHP.
+Apart from generic autoconf options there are also many settings specific to PHP.
 For example, you can choose which extensions and SAPIs should be compiled using the ``--enable-NAME`` and ``--disable-NAME`` switches.
 If the extension or SAPI has external dependencies you need to use ``--with-NAME`` and ``--without-NAME`` instead.
 If a library needed by ``NAME`` is not located in the default location (e.g. because you compiled it yourself) you can specify its location